 Stacey moved from New Jersey to Durango in June 2017.
-She works as the church’s communications director, creating all things video and graphics.
+She works as the church’s creative arts director, creating all things video and graphics.
 She graduated from the University of Valley Forge as a video production major.

 In her spare time she loves to go see new movies, or stay home and watch old movies, or talk about movies…you get it.
 She also loves cooking.
 Italian dishes are her favorite to make.
 The more complicated a recipe is, the more fun it is.
 When she’s home, she enjoys the company of her two cats.
 She loves driving, road trips, and traveling.
 The only thing Durango is missing is a beach.